An-GG/binadd/README.md

 ## Usage
 ```
 binadd:
-    shortcut to symlink some binary to ~/.local/bin. useful on mac because ~ does not get translated automatically by ln.
+    shortcut to symlink some binary to ~/.local/bin. useful on mac because ~ does not get translated automatically by zsh.

 Example:
     binadd ./build/out